LoRDO: Distributed Low-Rank Optimization with Infrequent Communication: Extended Mathematical Derivations

 As discussed in \cref{sec:method}, there are two solutions that emerge to determine the worker's projection matrix: a \emph{global} variant where each worker receives the same unified projection matrix, and a \emph{local} variant where each worker determines its own projection matrix.
 While the global projections provide a more principled unification of the workers, and a higher quality projection matrix estimation, this introduces a subspace stagnation in the global optimization direction following the server accumulation without any full-rank quasi-hyperbolic momentum.
 Specifically, we present the aggregation step when accumulating the pseudo-gradient from $M$ workers for the local (left, assuming the local projection matrix remains stagnant throughout the local training procedure) and global (right) variants (isolating the pseudo-gradient signal from \cref{eq:server_side_repack,eq:server_side_repack_global}: \begin{multicols}{2}

 \end{multicols} In the case of the local model, as derived in \cref{app:compression_derivation}, we see that the projection matrix $Q$ has no time dependence as we constrain it to remain constant for a window of $K$ steps.
 However, each client has computed its own $r$-rank projection matrix, capturing the benefit of its local data distributions, enforcing the dependence across the worker aggregation.
-When aggregating the signal however, although we are summing across $M$ $p \times q$ matrices that are of rank $r$, the overall pseudo-gradient signal $\Delta_t$ is a rank $m$ matrix (we assume $m=n$ as is typical for the architectures we consider).
-The reason for this is that we are aggregating matrices that are potentially different (even orthogonal) subspaces of the original $p\times q$ space; the aggregation recovers a representation in the original space \citep{Horn_Johnson_1985}.
+When aggregating the signal, although we sum $M$ individual $p \times q$ matrices of rank $r$ (assuming the rank of the pseudogradient itself is rank $r$), the rank of the overall pseudo-gradient signal $\Delta_t$ scales with the number of workers.
+Given sufficiently many workers, the aggregation can recover a full-rank representation, up to $\min(p,q)$.
+This occurs because the individual matrices may span different, or even orthogonal, subspaces within the original $p \times q$ space; consequently, their sum can recover the full space \citep{Horn_Johnson_1985}.
+Furthermore, there is a temporal component: even if the aggregated pseudo-gradient remains rank-deficient at a single step (i.e., $M \times r < \min(p,q)$), the iterative optimization process accumulates enough distinct subspaces over time to eventually span the full space.
+This mechanism is leveraged by \citet{zhao_galore_2024,LDAdam_Robert_2023}.

 The global projection, however, is independent across the time and worker axes as all workers share the same projection matrix $Q$.
 As such, when aggregating the signal, and then returning the projection to the full-rank basis, the pseudo-gradient signal is at best a rank $r$ matrix; there was no diversity contributed from the individual data distributions available to each client.
 Consequently, when we compute the next projection matrix $Q_{t+1}$ for \methodglobal through an \texttt{SVD} operation, the new projection lies entirely within the subspace spanned by the old projection matrix.
 The $r$ bases of the previous projection matrix are indeed the top $r$ most principled vectors of this new full dimensional space.
 As such, the projection matrix will never "refresh" at the synchronization interval.
 This does not happen in the local method as the workers each compute their own projection matrices on their local gradient signal.
 We visualize this pathology in \cref{fig:global_pathology}.